atlregional/atltransit.org/pages/guide/tips.md

 2.  **Arrive a few minutes early** to your stop or station.

-3. If you're waiting for a bus, **stand near the stop's signage and signal to the driver** as the approach.
+3. If you're waiting for a bus, **stand near the stop's signage and signal to the driver** as it approaches.

 4. Paying in cash or coins can delay the bus.
 Help make the trip faster for everyone and <a href="http://www.breezecard.com/"> **pre-load cash fare onto a Breeze Card.** </a>